Be4fun/MMM-MyWithings/README.md

 ﻿# MMM-MyWithings
-This module for the MagicMirror shows weight and fat ration using the Withings API (source data for example from a Withings Body Scale).
+This module for the MagicMirror shows weight and fat ratio using the Withings API (source data for example from a Withings Body Scale).

 ##Version info
 first test version which allow access to Withings API for last measurement.
 Displays weight, fat ratio and date of last measurement.